-The function of rules is to allow a sport to take place.
-They establish on-field conditions that enable factors other than ability to be equalised for all participants.
+Sport is a rule-governed practice: constitutive rules, both prescriptive and proscriptive, define required equipment and facilities as well as setting the formal rules of play; auxiliary rules specify and control eligibility both to the sport but more particularly to the event; and regulatory rules such as dress codes place restraints on behaviour independent of the sport itself.
 Initially, rules tended to be restricted geographically, relating to a game or sport played in a particular locality, but over time the desire for regional, national and international competition led to a codification of rules so that the sport was played everywhere under the same regulations.
+Rule formulation is a dynamic process and over time rule changes have been influenced by gambling, fair play ideology, economic pressures and legal intervention.